Encouraging and supporting physical activity in our community

 - West Coast including Buller, Grey and Westland Districts [164KB].

-Health risks of too much sitting
+Health risks of physical inactivity

 - Find out about the health risks of sitting down or being sedentary for long hours (Just Stand.org).